Landscape Design: Site Analysis and Evaluation

 “Analysis” and “evaluation” isn’t sexy, but it is essential.
 As landscape architects, we want to fully understand what works and doesn’t work on the property.
 It gives us a place to stand so that we can create.
 With that foundation, we can confidently move earth, move trees, create focal points, frame views, and make a place outdoors where you’ll want to spend a lot of time.

 Did we answer your questions about the importance of site planning in landscape design development?
 Is there anything else we ought to have covered?
-Connect with us on Facebook and post your questions there.
+If you’ve been thinking about investing in a landscape design project, our eBook: Expert Guide to Planning the Landscape Design of Your Dreams, is full of valuable information to help you get started.